 - If the URLs of multiple locations have the same ending, they all use the same banner image.
 For example, if there are two spaces with a channel called 'folder,' they will both use an image called 'folder' as their banner image, even if the parent spaces have different banners set.

-- Find the URL of the location to which you want to add a banner.
-Locations nested under this one will also use the assigned banner.
+- Find the URL of the location where you want to add a banner.
+Locations nested under this location will also use the assigned banner.

-- On your device, rename the file name of the banner image to that of the last segment of the location's URL.
+- Before uploading the image, change the file name of the banner image on your device to that of the last segment of the location's URL.
 For example, if your location's URL was

-. - Upload your banner image to the banner folder.
-The default folder is
+Upload your banner image to the banner folder.
+If you are setting up these banners for the first time, the default folder is

 /theme/images/banners

-- Presse Ctrl+F(Chrome/Edge/Firefox) or Command+F(Safari) and search for
+- Press Ctrl+F(Chrome/Edge/Firefox) or Command+F(Safari) and search for

 imageFolderPath